emelyanovtv/emelyanovtv/README.md

 ### About me

 * Currently at DevOps position.
-* I live in Tallinn, Estonia
+* I live in Moscow, Russia

 ### Really into